API List

 .

-Search for and check the APIs to disable, and click Disable to bring up the Scheduled Deactivation Date dialog.
+Search for and check the APIs to disable, and click Disable to bring up the Scheduled Disablement dialog.

 Ensure API status is set to Disable, leave the date input box blank, and click Confirm to deactivate the API immediately.
 Once deactivated, the API status will change to